carpino/carpino.github.io/_posts/2024-01-04-TCP-syscalls.markdown

 Packets are properly sequenced, that means they arrive in the same sequence in which they are sent.

-TCP is implemented at kernel level in the OS and is used by the networking libraries through a serie of system calls, these system calls can be implemented in other languages like C by the OS provider so that the networking libraries of the language of reference has not to implement them themselves at low level.
+TCP is implemented at kernel level in the OS and is used by the networking libraries through a serie of system calls, these system calls can be implemented in other languages like C so that the networking libraries of the languages of reference has not to implement them themselves at low level.
 These calls are implemented typically in the `libc` libraries.

 The main syscalls for using TCP are: